Arrests after Occupy protesters target West End office

 Five people have been released on bail and 19 remain in custody.

-Police said the incident was isolated and not related to the march and rally in support of public sector workers which passed off peacefully.'Shame on you'
+Police said the incident was isolated and not related to the march and rally in support of public sector workers which passed off peacefully.

 The protesters gathered at Piccadilly Circus just before 15:30 GMT.